aliayub7/pytorch_retinanet/README.md

 ```

 ## Preparing a dataset
 Make a symlink or put your dataset for training in `data` directory.
 RetinaNet currently supports annotations in xml format.
-The image should be in `.png` format.
+You can use `data/json2xml.py` to convert json label to xml format.
+Besides, the image should be in `.png` format.

 For example, if your dataset name is `sample_data`, all the images should be in `data/sample_data/images`, and annotations should be saved in `data/sample_data/annotations/xmls`.
 Then, define a label map (id - name pairs) in `data/sample_data/sample_label_map.pbtxt`.